ansys/pymechanical/doc/source/getting_started/index.rst

 PyMechanical is compatible with Mechanical 2023 R1 and later on Windows and Linux.
 Later releases provide significantly better support and features.

-For more information, see the `Ansys Mechanical <https://www.ansys.com/products/structures/ansys-mechanical>`_ page on the Ansys website.
+For more information, see `Ansys Mechanical <https://www.ansys.com/products/structures/ansys-mechanical>`_ page on the Ansys website.

 .. toctree::